 Be wary of the diet police, the people who are against certain food ingredients, for example foods containing gluten, grains, oxalates, salicylates, lectins, or more.
 I’ve always believed that diet is like a religion.

-I would always encourage patients in my clinic to think for themselves, and to be careful and suspicious when coming across any culinary law enforcement officer and their nutritional sermons.
+I’ve always encouraged patients in our clinic to think for themselves, and to be careful and suspicious when coming across a culinary law enforcement officer, ready to read you “your dietary rights”.

-Eat the foods that suit your gut the best, not what some protein priest or green guru preaches to you.
+Eat the foods that suit your gut the best, take little notice of those protein priests or vegetable vampires

 The bulk of your calorie intake should come from fruits, vegetables, grains, and legumes, foods which are high in complex carbohydrates, fibre, vitamins, minerals, and trace elements.
 I’m not averse to dairy products, but prefer the non-homogenised and non-pasteurised quality aged cheeses and natural yoghurt, as well as pure butter.
 If you eat meat, choose lean meat, free-range eggs and poultry, and fish.